Being Kind Does Not Mean Being Available

 You can be kind while keeping your energy intact.

-The Discomfort of Changing the Dynamic
+The Discomfort Of Changing The Dynamic

 When you stop being endlessly available, people may notice.